 And fats are also used for energy and micronutrient transport.

-Marco nutrients usually get all the love, but micronutrients are as important because they are working behind the scenes allowing macronutrients to be the major movers they are.
+Marco nutrients usually get all the love, but micronutrients are as important.
+They are working behind the scenes allowing macronutrients to be the major movers they are.

 Examples would be vitamin D, and the B vitamins as well as electrolytes which are algae changers.

-Speaking of game changers, water when talking about hockey training and athletic performance on the ice and off could be the biggest of all.
+Speaking of game changers, when talking about hockey training and athletic performance on the ice and off, water could be the biggest of all.

-Dehydration is a huge factor in poor performance in daily living and is magnified when considering sporting performance not only at the elite level, but amateur as well.
+Dehydration is a huge factor in poor performance in daily living.
+It is esspecially magnified when considering sporting performance not only at the elite level, but amateur as well.

 Except in circumstances of malnutrition, supplementation is usually not something any athlete that eats a well balanced diet needs to worry about.

-As a hockey player gets older, for example in their late teens where decisions can be made on taking supplements like Creatine to aid with performance in the gym, intern having a potential impact on the ice.
+As you get older, for example in your late teens, decisions can be made on taking supplements.
+Creatine to aid with performance in the gym is one of these supplements.
+It can have huge potential impact on the ice.

 Sleep is another big impact aspect of hockey training and recovery that often gets overlooked.
 Like dehydration a lack of sleep can have a detrimental effect on workouts and any athletic performance.

-The younger you are the more sleep yo need.
+The younger you are the more sleep you need.

-Taking care of the muscles. joints, and tissues is something that can not only speed up recovery, but also reduce the chance of being injured.
+Taking care of your muscles, joints, and tissues is something that can not only speed up recovery, but also reduce the chance of being injured.
 It can also help recover from injury in the unfortunate situation that one arises.